bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

     H(P) &:= E_P[I_P(X)] = - \int_{-\infty}^{\infty} p(x)\log(p(x)) dx \\
     \tag{4}

-  An intuitive way to think about it is the (theoretical) minimum number of bits you need to encode an event (or symbol) drawn from your probability distribution (see `Shannon's source coding theorem
+  An intuitive way to think about entropy is the (theoretical) minimum number of bits you need to encode an event (or symbol) drawn from your probability distribution (see `Shannon's source coding theorem
   <https://en.wikipedia.org/wiki/Shannon%27s_source_coding_theorem>`_).